 - and many more!

 Music students at UWG typically perform on a regular basis as part of the programs offered on campus, both as soloists and members of ensembles.
 Some of the ensembles at UWG include:

 - Wind Ensemble

 Pianists who attend UWG are part of an institution of only 10 in the nation - and the first public institution - to acquire Kawai “Elite Performing Instrument Collection” (EPIC) status.
 Top of the line Shigeru Kawai instruments are located in the piano teaching studio and piano practice rooms.

 Prospective students wishing to major or minor in music will need to complete a successful audition in addition to the University's admission requirements to be accepted into the Music Program.
 Auditions are held at various times throughout the year - and consideration for scholarship and award opportunities are available to those who audition early!
 Auditions are accepted for the following pedagogies:

 - Piano and organ

-The Undergraduate programs within the Department of Music at the University of West Georgia prepare students to become performers in classical and jazz idioms, to become music teachers in schools and in private studios, and for further study at the graduate level at West Georgia or elsewhere.
-If you are ready to take the next step, let us know by reaching out to us - we'd love to hear from you!
+The Undergraduate programs within the Music Program at the University of West Georgia prepare students to become performers in classical and jazz idioms, to become music teachers in schools and in private studios, and for further study at the graduate level at West Georgia or elsewhere.
+If you're interested, read more about our application process, or if you're ready to take the next step, let us know by reaching out to us - we'd love to hear from you!